-Broadway Village is the result of the iconic collaboration between local real estate developers, John and Helen Murphey and their architect, Josias Joesler.
+Broadway Village is the result of the iconic collaboration between local real estate developers, John and Helen Murphey and their gifted architect, Josias Joesler.

-Built in 1939, Broadway Village captures Spanish Mission Revival architecture in Arizona’s first shopping center.
+Built in 1939, Broadway Village captures Spanish Mission Revival architecture in Arizona’s first neighborhood shopping center.
 Joesler’s use of arches, breezeways, and patios elicit an outdoor lifestyle and Mexican antiquity that convey the romantic cultural heritage of Tucson.

 The information used in this section has been obtained from “Joesler & Murphey, An Architectural Legacy for Tucson,” Click here for more info here.